-In this subsection, we give some basic information for Gromov hyperbolic spaces, see e.g. \cite{BrHa,BuSc,Gr87,Vai-0}.
+In this subsection, we give some basic information about Gromov hyperbolic spaces, see e.g. \cite{BrHa,BuSc,Gr87,Vai-0}.
 Let $(X,d)$ be a metric space.
-We say that $X$ is {\it Gromov hyperbolic}, if there is a constant $\delta\geq 0$ such that
+We say that $X$ is {\it Gromov hyperbolic} if there is a constant $\delta\geq 0$ such that

 for all $x,y,z,w\in X$, where $(x|y)_w$ is the {\it Gromov product} with respect to $w$ defined by